Dante Barnett

-Dante Barnett (born June 14, 1993) is an American football safety who is currently a free agent.
+Dante Barnett (born June 14, 1993) is an American former football safety.
 He played college football at Kansas State.

 College career

 Barnett was awarded the Defensive Most Valuable Player in the 2013 Buffalo Wild Wings Bowl after his performance in Kansas State's 31–14 victory over Michigan.
 In the game, he recorded a team-high eight tackles and an interception with a 51-yard return to the Michigan seven-yard line.

 Professional career

 Barnett signed with Denver Broncos as an undrafted free agent on May 13, 2017.
 He was waived on September 2, 2017.